ekansh-helloff/DevOps-Notes-Commands/Docker/Docker.md

 | Alpine     | Very Small | ✅     | musl  | Tricky     | Selective    |
 | Scratch    | Tiny       | ❌     | None  | Impossible | Static only  |

--Works with almost all precompiled binaries, glibc is the default and safest libc for most production workloads.
+-Works with almost all precompiled binaries, glibc is the default and safest libc for most production workloads, Has shell, apt, debugging tools.
--No shell, No package manager
+-Uses glibc → good compatibility, No shell, no package manager, Non-root by default, Harder to debug, very low CVEs
 -Alpine uses musl libc, which is smaller but can cause runtime issues with native dependencies.
--No libc at all, Binary is fully static,
+-No OS, no libc, no shell at all, Works ONLY with statically compiled binaries
 ===============================================================================================================================================
 **Real-time challenges: **